-Table 13 shows the 1998 facility guideline, the 2005 facility inventory, current facility needs, and future need for facilities in the year 2015.
-The 2005 need was determined by applying the guideline to the current population.
-The 2015 need was determined by applying the guideline to the build-out population.
+Table 12 shows the 1998 facility guideline, the updated facility inventory, current facility needs, and the total number of facilities needed at build-out.
+The current need was determined by applying the guideline to the City's 2004 population.
+The need at build-out was determined by applying the guideline to the projected build-out population.